mortenson/midi-tape/README.md

 one MIDI output device + one channel.
 - A MIDI clock is sent to all outputs every quarter note.
 - Since it's JavaScript, the BPM is likely always a little off.
-- The tape runs at a resolution of 48 PPQ.
-Higher PPQ values make the tape run slow.
+- The tape runs at a resolution of 24 PPQ.
+Higher PPQ values make the tape run inconsistently.
 - Replacing is destructive (just like a real tape) - use it wisely!

 ## Development